mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/graphql-federation.md

 Tyk Operator will update your SuperGraph ApiDefinition when one of the subgraphs that you reference in `subgraph_refs` changes.

-To create a SuperGraph API in Tyk, you can reference the supergraph's metadata name through graphql.graph_ref field, as follows:
+To create a SuperGraph API in Tyk, you can reference the supergraph's metadata name through `graphql.graph_ref field`, as follows:

 ```yaml
 apiVersion: tyk.tyk.io/v1alpha1